Portfolio

 The platform was built on Drupal, selected for its flexibility in permissions, content types, and moderation workflows.

-To support parallel development, I recommended a structured deployment pipeline (Jenkins / GitHub), allowing:
+To support parallel development, I recommended a structured deployment pipeline using Jenkins and GitHub, allowing:

 This was particularly important given offshore development teams and a phased launch plan.